'Little Women' Again? Greta Gerwig's Adaptation Is Both Faithful And Radical

 Watson and Scanlen make a lovely Meg and Beth, but their characters feel secondary by design.
 This Little Women is a fierce tug-of-war between Jo and Amy, and Ronan and Pugh are blazingly good as two highly competitive sisters who are more alike than they care to admit.
 Both are equally determined to forge their own paths in art and in love.

 Speaking of love: Alcott famously had a different ending in mind from the more conventional romantic one she was pressured into writing by her readers and her publisher.
-One hundred fifty years later, Gerwig sets out to gently redress that wrong, with a clever meta-fictional twist that both honors and subverts the original.
+One hundred fifty years later, Gerwig sets out to gently redress that wrong, with a clever metafictional twist that both honors and subverts the original.
 It's enormously satisfying to see Gerwig bridge the gap between the expectations of readers then and the desires of audiences now.
 She hasn't just made Little Women her own.
 She's made a movie that rightly belongs to all of us.